GuyBarros/5_Steps_Service_Mesh/README.md

 #### Chat

-The Chat application service defintion and Health check is the following:
+The Chat application service definition and Health check is the following:
 ```json
 {
   "service": {